mustafasarmadd/Cloud-Engineering-Journey/README.md

  ### Day 21  - 22th July 2026
  - Completed Lesson 6.
  - Learned about AWS Global Networking.
+ - I learned specifically how customers will interact with our apps,
  - Learned about AWS Route 53, AWS CloudFront and How these both Services work Independently and Also how these both work together to provide availibility and scalibility.
  - Also learned about AWS Global Accelerator.
  - Learned about their use cases.